-The role of the local authorities
+The role of Local Authorities

 A key need is to try to co-ordinate which type of public EV chargepoints are installed and where, in order to reduce both the risk of charge point providers ending up with stranded assets or the under-provision of charge points to meet demand, and to provide EV users with a consistent service.
+The local authorities recognise that they are only some of the many organisations that have an interest in establishing a coherent EV charge point network in East Sussex, and that many other organisations in the public, private and third sectors will install EV charge points in East Sussex, sometimes with no regard to existing or planned charging infrastructure.
 Engaging with key stakeholders will help to understand their plans for their own fleets and for installing charge points.

-For example, the wider public sector in East Sussex collectively owns a large number of public car parks and sites such as health, leisure and office sites.
-Existing partnerships such as the SPACES network provide a useful forum for mapping out key needs.
+This will initially be done through the SPACES partnership ('Strategic Property Asset Collaboration in East Sussex'), which brings together all local authorities, emergency services, NHS Trusts, Clinical Commissioning Groups, education, the VCSE sector and government bodies represented within the county.
+Collectively, they own a large number of public car parks and sites such as health, leisure and office sites.
+In addition, co-ordination will take place with Transport for the South East and neighbouring highway authorities.